justynath/landmarks-quiz/README.md

   - In the GitHub repository I navigated to the Settings tab
   - From the source section drop-down menu, I selected the Main Branch
   - Once the main branch was selected, the page automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - [live site](https://justynath.github.io/landmarks-quiz/)

 ---